Technical SEOJanuary 16, 202612 min read

 Why Internal Linking Matters for AI Citations

 While traditional SEO focuses on internal linking for crawl efficiency and PageRank distribution, AI citation optimization requires a different approach.
-AI systems like ChatGPT, Claude, and Perplexity analyze internal links to understand:
+AI systems like ChatGPT, Claude, and Perplexity analyze internal links to understand: Use our Internal Linking Optimizer tool to get AI-powered suggestions.

 • Topical relationships: Which pages are related and how concepts connect